 The service also joined additional social media platforms including Instagram and Youtube.

 2018 began with another major IT upgrade.
 All computers were upgraded to a single integrated secure operating system.
+A made-in-Weyburn anti-impaired driving campaign, developed and administered by Cst.
+Melinda Mintenko, received provincial & national attention thanks to it’s community-partner approach in providing safe transportation options for those consuming alcohol at local liquor establishments.
 A Combined Traffic Services of Saskatchewan (CTSS) decal was designed by Cst.
 Kalin Wiebe.
-The design was approved late in the year by the Saskatchewan Police Commission.
+The design was approved late in the year by the Saskatchewan Police Commission for use provincial wide.

 As the History of the Weyburn Police Service shows, the only constant is ongoing change.
 Except for one underlying theme, that being the dedicated members of the Weyburn Police Service continue to be committed to serving Weyburn selflessly to ensure the safety of the community are met.